patogallaiovlabs/smart-wallet-react/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a POC with the goal of integrating Smart Wallets and Aztec protocol.

 ## Available Scripts